mike-remo/stock-analysis/README.md

 2. Integrate and organize the data into owned database
 3. Perform data analysis to derive technical indicators

 To accomplish this, we will retrieve time series (and other stock market data such as earnings reports) from external sources.
-Since external data sources are not 100% reliable, we will make use two different sources: Twelve Data https://twelvedata.com/ and AlphaVantage https://www.alphavantage.co/
+Since external data sources are not 100% reliable, we will make use of two different sources: Twelve Data https://twelvedata.com/ and AlphaVantage https://www.alphavantage.co/

-Data will be retrieved with API calls made with the "requests" Python library, then loaded into a SQLite database.
+Data will be retrieved with API calls made with the "requests" Python library, and then loaded into a SQLite database.
 The SQLite module is part of the standard library for Python 3, and provides "...a small, fast, self-contained, high-reliability, full-featured, SQL database engine." https://www.sqlite.org/index.html

 After data is loaded into the SQLite DB, SQL queries can be used to calculate for a variety of "_technical indicators_" such as the Relative Strength Index (RSI), and other metrics such as the Price/Earnings Ratio and Earnings Yield.
 This information may then be used to attempt to predict future changes on stock markets.